fepfitra/fep-blog/src/content/modules/pwn/heap/overlapping_chunks.typ

 The result is that two or more pointers now point to overlapping regions of memory.
 This primitive allows an attacker to:
 1. *Leak sensitive data*: Read the contents of the overlapped chunk (e.g., pointers, keys).
 2. *Corrupt data*: Overwrite critical data in the overlapped chunk (e.g., function pointers, object metadata).

+== Prerequisites
+- *Heap Overflow*: Ability to overwrite the `size` field of a chunk (freed or allocated).
+- *Size Calculation*: The new "evil" size must align with a valid chunk boundary (specifically, the next chunk's header must be valid enough to pass free list or allocation checks).
+- *Allocation Control*: Ability to trigger an allocation (or free) of a size that matches the crafted chunk.

 == Example from `overlapping_chunks.c`